elifddemircioglu/THE4-/README.txt

 HOW TO RUN THE TESTER ?

-Put your code with the name "the4.py" into the same folder you downloaded here.
+Put your code with the name "the4.py" into the same folder you downloaded from here.
 Open your terminal and go to the same directory.
 Write python or python3.